Gambling: Great Britain

 Gambling has been a main recreational activity in Great Britain for centuries.
 Queen Elizabeth I chartered a lottery that was drawn in 1569.
 Horseracing has been a favorite theme for over three centuries.
 It has been heavily regulated.
-Historically much of the opposition comes from evangelical Protestants, and from social reformers.
+Historically much of the opposition comes from Nonconformist Protestants, and from social reformers.

+Singapore

+Gambling has been part of Singapore's history, though it was strictly controlled by the government for many years.
+In the mid-20th century, illegal gambling was common.
+However, with the opening of regulated casinos in 2010, the approach shifted.
+Today, the government enforces strict laws to promote responsible gambling and prevent illegal activities.

 United States

 Gambling has been a popular activity in the United States for centuries.
 It has also been suppressed by law in many areas for almost as long.
 By the early 20th century, gambling was almost uniformly outlawed throughout the U.S. and thus became a largely illegal activity, helping to spur the growth of the mafia and other criminal organizations.
 The late 20th century saw a softening in attitudes towards gambling and a relaxation of laws against it.

 Regulation

 Many jurisdictions, local as well as national, either ban gambling or heavily control it by licensing the vendors.
 Such regulation generally leads to gambling tourism and illegal gambling in the areas where it is not allowed.
 The involvement of governments, through regulation and taxation, has led to a close connection between many governments and gambling organizations, where legal gambling provides significant government revenue, such as in Monaco and Macau, China.